scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 ### Using a `for` expression as the body of a method

 Because a `for` expression yields a result, it can be used as the body of a method that returns a useful value.
-This method returns all of the values in a given list of integers that are between `3` and `10`:
+This method returns all the values in a given list of integers that are between `3` and `10`:

 {% tabs control-structures-20 class=tabs-scala-version %}
 {% tab 'Scala 2' for=control-structures-20 %}